anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Crop an image

 Another widely used operation of image editing is image cropping.
 If an image or photo has unwanted fields on the sides you need to cut it off.
 Also, you may want to crop a dedicated rectangle area of the photo.
 For example, the interesting area is located on some part of the whole image and you want to cut off only this particular piece.
 You can execute both types of cropping: crop by shifts and crop by a rectangle by using Aspose.Imaging.
-In the first case, you indicate the shifts from sides, in the second - the rectangle area to crop.
+In the first case, you indicate the shifts from sides, in the second - the rectangle area to crop photo.

 C# code example to crop an image:
 [howto-crop-image](howto_crop_image.md)